EGI-Federation/fedcloud-vm-monitoring/README.md

 ## Requirements

-* Basic knowledge of the `json`, `requests`, `configparser` and other basic python libraries are requested
+* Basic knowledge of the `json`, `requests`, `configparser` and other basic python libraries is requested
-* Basic knowledge of `virtualenv`
+* Basic knowledge of `virtualenv` is requested
 * Python v3.9+

 ## Installation